 Net product sales consist of sales of NUPLAZID, our first and only commercial product to date.
 The FDA approved NUPLAZID in April 2016 and we launched the product in the United States in May 2016.
-Prior to the generation of revenue from NUPLAZID, our revenues had been generated substantially from payments under our collaboration agreements.

 Cost of Product Sales

 Cost of product sales consists of third-party manufacturing costs, freight, and indirect overhead costs associated with sales of NUPLAZID.
 Cost of product sales may also include period costs related to certain inventory manufacturing services, excess or obsolete inventory adjustment charges, unabsorbed manufacturing and overhead costs, and manufacturing variances.